Haufe-Lexware/Scss-Styleguide/README.md

 ### Avoid child selectors
 Why do I avoid child selectors?
 Isn't it a good CSS-Feature, is it?
 No, I don’t think so.
 When I started with coding, I used it quite often.
 However, the more I learned about (S)CSS the more I noticed that it makes a module too specific.
-It depends on the structure of your HTML and can make it quite difficult to change its structure afterwards. **Use classes!**
+It depends on the structure of your HTML and can make it quite difficult to change its structure afterwards. **Use much more classes!**

 ```sass
 // Bad example